dump_exyz

 dump_exyz <interval> <has_velocity> <has_force> <has_potential>

 Here, the interval parameter is the output interval (number of steps) of the data. has_velocity can be 1 or 0, which means the velocities will or will not be included in the output. has_force can be 1 or 0, which means the forces will or will not be included in the output. has_potential can be 1 or 0, which means the atomic potential energies will or will not be included in the output.
-The atomic positions will always be included in the output.
+The atomic positions will always be included in the output. separated can be 1 or 0, which means the output will or will not be separated into individual frames.

 Examples